PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 ## Building Our Signin and Signup Form

 Let's navigate to `app/components` and create a new folder called `forms`.
-Inside that folder, create two new files called `signin-form.tsx` and `signup-form.tsx` and paste the following code for the respective components.
+Inside that folder, create two new files: `signin-form.tsx` and `signup-form.tsx`, and paste the following code for the respective components.

 `signin-form.tsx`